googlearchive/node-big-rig/README.md

 ![Big Rig CLI](https://cloud.githubusercontent.com/assets/617438/10954268/5c977f4c-8344-11e5-9460-dc00e86970f3.png)

-Both the module and CLI perform the same analysis as [the web app](https://github.com/GoogleChrome/big-rig), just headlessly.
+Both the module and CLI perform the same analysis as [the web app](https://github.com/GoogleChrome/big-rig), just without a UI.
 This makes it a good fit for use in CI environments, or as part of bigger workflows.

 ## Installation